 To perform hemodialysis, doctors insert a catheter into one of your child’s veins, usually in the groin, neck, or upper part of the chest.
 The catheter allows the child’s blood to flow into an artificial kidney machine, called a dialyzer, which cleans and treats the blood.
 The filtered blood is returned to the body through another catheter.

-Hemodialysis is painless and can be performed continuously in the hospital at NYU Langone until your child’s kidneys can filter blood effectively on their own.
+Hemodialysis is painless and can be performed continuously in the hospital until your child’s kidneys can filter blood effectively on their own.
 Doctors stop hemodialysis after your child’s condition improves and kidney function is restored.

 Nephrologists may recommend a kidney transplant if your child develops irreversible kidney damage due to acute or chronic glomerulonephritis.
 Often, glomerulonephritis does not return after a kidney transplant.

 Our doctors can discuss whether this treatment may benefit your child and can refer you to a transplantation center if you are interested in learning more about the procedure.